Stay The Course

 “In the short-term, the market is a popularity contest.
-In the long-term, the market is a weighing machine.”
+In the long-term, a market is a weighing machine.”
 Warren Buffett

 2021 is underway, as our nation and the rest of the world look to begin to put the global pandemic behind us.
 The path forward for the US economy, as well as that of the global economy, will continue to depend heavily on the success of combatting the virus.